Managing Diabetes in Nursing and Care Homes

 In a tragic case in Texas in 2018, a resident with diabetes wasn’t able to eat or talk for seven hours when his blood sugar dropped so low that it caused dangerous hypoglycemia.
 The man was found on the floor without a pulse and died a few hours later.

-Poor diabetic care in nursing homes may result in premature death or avoidable complications.
-Filing a nursing home abuse lawsuit can help you get justice from those responsible for carelessly harming your loved one.
+While it can never undo the harm done, filing a nursing home abuse lawsuit can help you get justice from those responsible for carelessly harming your loved one.

 Find a Nursing Home Neglect Attorney Near Me

-Filing a nursing home abuse legal claim may help you get the compensation you need to get the best care for your loved one.
-Your actions may also help to prevent other vulnerable nursing home residents from being harmed.
+Filing a nursing home abuse legal claim can help you get compensation to care for your loved one.
+Compensation can cover medical bills, funeral expenses, and any other related costs.